 wide variety of nationalities in our school, so we have a noodle

 bar and Polish food at our fair.
 The parents source the

 ingredients, prepare, cook and serve.
 The food is priced at £2.50.

 Two mums from the Philippines run the noodle bar, serving a

-chicken-based noodle dish and a vegetarian one.
-The takings last
+chicken-based noodle dish and a vegetarian version.
+The takings

-year were £440!
-The Polish stall had Polish flag bunting and Polish
+last year were £440.
+The Polish stall had Polish flag bunting and

-music.
-They had baked goods, and a hot cabbage dish and Polish
+Polish music.
+They sold baked goods, a hot cabbage dish and Polish

 Lynda McCallum, former PTA Chair, Whiteinch Nursery